 🇪🇸 Girona

-Mike is a regenerative systems designer, farmer, and local councillor, creating urban & regional scale, physical, governance, environmental and economic systems.
+Mike is a regenerative systems designer, farmer, masterplanner, and former municipal councillor.
 He studied Philosophy & Social Psychology, City Design & Social Science, and Architecture & Sustainability.
-Mike has worked at the design, consultancy, policy, “hands dirty” implementation and feedback phases, on projects aiming to assure abundance and resilience within planetary boundaries, with marginalised groups in the designer’s chair.
-He has worked around the world as Design Lead and “System of Systems” designer in the environmental and urban planning sector, developing trans-disciplinary plans in the areas of urban renewal, [so-called] ‘development’, post-conflict planning and more recently post-capitalist and pre-collapse planning.
-He has worked with local communities in tandem with government, donors, the private sector, universities, and academia.
-Mike runs La Bruguera de Púbol, in Girona, an eco-retreat centre and Degrowth Living Lab, and teaches on the UAB’s MSc in Political Ecology, Degrowth & Ecological Justice, in Barcelona.
+Mike works through the stages of urban design, from visioning, to implementation, and post-occupancy, around the world.
+He has led trans-disciplinary plans in the areas of urban renewal, [so-called] ‘development’, post-conflict recovery and more recently post-growth and pre-collapse scenarios.
+He has co-designed with local communities, marginalised groups, government, donors, the private sector, universities, academia and technologists.
+He co-directs La Bruguera de Púbol, an eco-retreat centre and Degrowth Living Lab, and teaches on the UAB’s MSc in Political Ecology, Degrowth & Ecological Justice, in Barcelona.

 Nasim has worked in areas of people, culture and learning for over a decade, she holds an MA in Business and an MSc in International Management from Henley Business School.
 She is passionate about the intersectionality between people, leadership and the economy and believes in the power of personal and institutional transformation required to change the world.
 Nasim is also a Landecker Democracy and Humanity in Action Senior Fellow and engages in dialogues about new types of governance, enhancing diversity and embedding a new culture to shape the world for the better.